-Tony Hoagland and Grammar
+Tony Hoagland And A Summary of Grammar

 Grammar is a playful poem on the surface, conversational in style and matter-of-fact in tone, yet carries with it imagery and metaphor that add spice and intrigue to what is a short, reactive scene highlighting beauty and the sexual act.